What Are Apartment Amenities? (Including 8 Must-Haves)

 Apartment amenities are non-essential features, but you might find that you just can't live without them!
 Learn how amenities impact the price of rent and more.

-You probably know you need to cover the basics—a full bathroom, a kitchen setup, and room to sleep in—but what about the rest?
+You already know you need to cover the basics—a full bathroom, a kitchen setup, and room to sleep in—but what about the rest?

-Whether you’re interested in resort-style pools or 24/7 door service, there are a host of amenities designed to make your renting experience easier and more enjoyable.
+Whether you’re interested in resort-style pools or 24/7 door service, there are a host of amenities designed to make renting easier and more enjoyable.

 In this article, we’ll explore everything you need to know about apartment amenities and which ones are right for you.
 We've also included 54 great amenities across two categories (community and in-unit).